hassio-addons/addon-tailscale/tailscale/DOCS.md

 More information: [Subnet routers][tailscale_info_subnets]

-This option is enabled by default.
+This option is disabled by default.

 ### Option: `advertise_exit_node`